Make a Payment Rates About Careers Contact Locations

 1. Use Summit's Climbr®.

 This FREE, easy-to-use tool will help you stay on top of your spending, set a budget and so much more.
-Let Climbr help you track your money.
+Let help you track your money.

 2. Understand your credit cards.

 How many credit cards are in your wallet?
 Do you have too many and are they tempting you to overspend?
 What are the interest rates and fees on each?
 Knowing might help you decide which card is smarter to use.
+And do you find yourself justifying a purchase because you’ll earn rewards?
+If you can’t pay off your bill each month, your interest payments could be more than the reward is worth.

 3. Buy mindfully.